Chicago in a Weekend: Everything You Should Do on Your Trip

 Are you looking to visit Chicago in a weekend?
 If so, you’re in luck!
 Chicago is an incredibly vibrant, exciting, and rather clean city with a sprinkle of midwest charm.
 I would normally recommend visiting for longer than a weekend, but you can still have an incredible trip with just a weekend!
 If you need more reasons to visit, check out my 20 reasons you need to visit Chicago blog I wrote back in the day.

 I’ve been to Chicago many times over the years and every time I go I seem to fall more and more in love with the city.
 Now that my sister lives here I get to visit even more and find it so fun to view everything through a locals eye!
-Here’s my curated list of everything you should do in Chicago in a weekend.
+Here’s my curated list of everything you should do during your trip to Chicago in just one weekend.
 I hope you have as much fun as I do every time I visit!

 Chicago in a Weekend: Everything You Should Do on Your Trip